jbacon24/catalog-items/README.md

-To run this final project
+## To run the Beauty Items Application execute the following steps:

 ## Vagrant
 ### In terminal run the following commands: